Observability through logs: Centralized logging with Loki & querying via LogQL

 You shold see the response from

-application, try to refresh the web browser 2-3 times. -
+frontendapplication, try to refresh the web browser 2-3 times.

 Review logs of

-.
-If so, just click the play button. -
+Log steam paused.
+If so, just click the play button.

 Review logs of

-application in the web browser tab we opened earlier.
-You should see new log messages from the application. -
+simple-goapplication in the web browser tab we opened earlier.
+You should see new log messages from the application.

 Review logs of

-application in the web browser tab we opened earlier.
-You should see new log messages from the application. -
+backendapplication in the web browser tab we opened earlier.
+You should see new log messages from the application.

 Try to restart the

-deployment, go to the Details tab on the right panel.
-Then click v button to scale the Pod to0
+backendapplication by select thebackenddeployment, go to the Details tab on the right panel.
+Then click v button to scale the Pod to0and wait until the Pod scaled down to0.

 Click on ^ button to scale Pod up to